 In this article, we shall look into 3 sutras to prepare for the Reasoning Ability section.

 The pattern and the selection process in the banking sector are changing every alternate day.
-The bank exams syllabus of various competitive exams should be covered within a certain tenure in accordance with the bank exam pattern.
-Since 2015, a few changes were made in the bank exam pattern.
+The bank exam syllabus of various competitive exams should be covered within a certain tenure in accordance with the bank exam pattern.
+Since 2015, a few changes were made in the bank exam questions and answers pattern.

 Bank exams are classified into two tiers:

 The Reasoning Ability section of bank exam questions and answers includes coding-decoding, data sufficiency, inequalities which are easier compared to other aspects so these need to be attempted first during the examination.
 The following are the ones which a candidate should attempt next: